How to Design Bathroom Sanitary Piping in Revit MEP: Adding Toilets, Pipes, and Urinals

 Learn More

 And what I'm going to end up doing is I'm going to kind of run down this here.
-And that's so also I can get a stack in here for the second floor.
+And that's also so I can get a stack in here for the second floor.
 I'm going to use this kind of as a shaft space here.

-So what I'm going to go ahead and do is I'm going to go ahead sort of out here, come over, get along that edge, and then run this pipe down to here.
+So what I'm going to go ahead and do is I'm going to go ahead and sort of go out here, come over, get along that edge, and then run this pipe down to here.
 There we go.
 And I can 45 this off and then come over.

 I could connect to the connector here if I really wanted to and hit OK.
 Let's see what happens.
 It doesn't want to do it right now.

 So I can grab these entire things and I could move them if I want to.
-So I'm just kind of, you could tab select.
+So I'm just kind of—you could tab-select.
 Let's see.

 Boom.
-And if I, there we go.
+And if I—there we go.
 We'll just get it into there for right now.

 And then I can kind of select this and I can move this down just so I can get in the right location.
 Boom, boom, boom.
 Cool.

 I'm going to try to run this right along this wall ledge so that I'm able to get into this chase.
 Boom.
-And I can always grab this and like say, slide it back if I wanted to.
+And I can always grab this and, like, say, slide it back if I wanted to.

 Depending upon your zoom, it will change how much you actually move it left or right.
-If you zoom in really close, it moves a little bit real-world.
+If you zoom in really close, it moves a little bit in the real-world.
 If you zoomed way out, it'll move farther.

 I'm just going to put that pipe in there for now.
-Sometimes I found with Revit MEP, it's just easier to just get it in there initially and then sometimes adjust it.
+Sometimes I’ve found with Revit MEP, it's just easier to just get it in there initially and then sometimes adjust it.
 It just kind of depends.

 So you'll kind of work on the workflow.
 The connector on this should be a little bit smaller.
 What is this out?
 Let's see here.